Surface Piercing: Types, How Does It Work, And Aftercare

 When exploring the realm of body modification, you will likely come across two popular terms: surface piercing and dermal piercing.
 While they may look similar at first glance, they are quite distinct in their methods and healing processes.

 A surface piercing typically involves a barbell that travels beneath the skin’s surface, entering and exiting through two points, creating the coveted double-pierced look.
 Think of it like a small tunnel lying just below the skin, with both ends visible.
-This type of piercing can be done on many flat areas of the body, such as the collarbone or the wrist.
+Out of the various types of piercings, this one can be done on many flat areas of the body, such as the collarbone or the wrist.
 The nape piercing is a common example of a surface piercing.
 It is located at the back of the neck, often centered just above where a necklace might rest.
 With this piercing, a barbell with two 90-degree bends is inserted under the skin, with both ends emerging parallel to the skin’s surface.
 The jewelry appears to be two symmetrical beads sitting atop the skin, making for an elegant and understated look.

 A dermal or microdermal piercing involves making a small incision/entry point on the skin where a base called a dermal anchor is inserted.
 From there, the only visible part is the decorative top, which sits against the skin’s surface.
 A cheekbone or microdermal piercing is a classic example of a dermal piercing, where the top is screwed onto the visible part of the surface anchor that sits against the cheekbone.
 Unlike the nape piercing, the cheekbone piercing does not have a visible exit point, creating the illusion of a gemstone or bead magically adhering to the skin.
 Hence, dermal piercings offer greater placement flexibility and can be placed on curved areas, where traditional surface piercings might not be as viable.